samwarwick/udemy-blockchain-lottery/README.md

 ### Deploy

-To deploy the Inbox contract to the Rinkeby testnet:
+To deploy the Lottery contract to the Rinkeby testnet:
 1. Create a `.env` file in the project root.
 2. Add entries for MNEMONIC and PROVIDER_URL. e.g.
 ```